Conditional Akaike information under covariate shift with application to small area estimation

-For the overspecified case, we can easily evaluate the cAI, noting that $n\sih_j^2 / \si_*^2$ follows chi-squared distribution with $n-p_j$ degrees of freedom and is independent of $\bbeh_j$.
-Thus, it suffices to show that the cAI is evaluated as (\ref{eqn:cAIapp}) for the underspecified case.
+For the overspecified case, we can easily evaluate cAI, noting that $n\sih_j^2 / \si_*^2$ follows a chi-squared distribution with $n-p_j$ degrees of freedom and is independent of $\bbeh_j$.
+Thus, it suffices to show that cAI is evaluated as (\ref{eqn:cAIapp}) for the underspecified case.

 From (B.4) in \citet{KK14}, we can evaluate $E[(n\sih_j^2 / \si_*^2)^{-1}]$ as follows: